usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 ```
 displays the daily confirmed cases with a 2 days average (try it: [first one wins](https://covid.aequologica.net/?daily,confirmed,deaths,2,3,4,5,6,7,8,9,_)).

 Countries are specified with their associated [ISO-3166-1 alpha-2](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes) code, cf. [this wikipedia page](https://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements).
-If no country is specified, the list of countries per default is [here](https://github.com/cthiebaud/cthiebaud.github.io/blob/master/js/model/factory.js); A country code suffixed with an asterisk marks that country as 'selected'.
+If no country is specified, the list of countries per default is [here](https://github.com/cthiebaud/cthiebaud.github.io/blob/master/js/model/factory.js) (according to google analytics), these are the top 10 countries that did visit covid.aequologica.net since its creation the 17th of April 2020).
+A country code suffixed with an asterisk marks that country as 'selected'.
 There can be only one selected country.
 If more than one is present in the permalink, the **first** one wins.

 ### Examples